enialm/capibara/README.md

 # Capibara

-Capibara is an event counting API.
-It lets you quickly measure how often something happens.
+Capibara is an event counting API that lets you quickly measure how often something happens.
 Common use cases include monitoring, product analytics, and more.

 Capibara is built with Go, Gin, Postgres, and restraint.